+1. Landscape

+Plants selected for use within courtyard areas and interior streetscapes (e.g. annual color planting, shade-tolerant plants, landscape pots, etc.) are not subject to the approved plant list.

+2. Irrigation

-- 1. Landscape - Plants selected for use within courtyard areas and interior streetscapes (e.g. annual color planting, shade-tolerant plants, landscape pots, etc.) are not subject to the approved plant list. - 2.
-Irrigation - Irrigation shall be connected to existing potable water services, as reclaimed water is not available on or near the Property. - Passive rainwater harvesting techniques will be implemented to supplement irrigation when and where practicable only.
-New and redeveloped landscape areas will be designed to utilize harvested stormwater. - Water Conservation Measures: - New landscape areas shall be irrigated by systems fitted with irrigation controllers that are capable of monitoring and responding to plant water needs using moisture sensors, weather stations and/or evapotranspiration data. - Irrigation technology chosen will be capable of preventing the irrigation system from running if sufficient soil moisture is present to support vegetation.
-All systems shall include rain shut-off technology. - Irrigation equipment shall be correctly placed to ensure plants are kept healthy using a combination of harvested and non-harvested water to ensure water conservation measures are met.
+- Irrigation shall be connected to existing potable water services, as reclaimed water is not available on or near the Property. - Passive rainwater harvesting techniques will be implemented to supplement irrigation when and where practicable only.
+New and redeveloped landscape areas will be designed to utilize harvested stormwater. - Water Conservation Measures: - New landscape areas shall be irrigated by systems fitted with irrigation controllers that are capable of monitoring and responding to plant water needs using moisture sensors, weather stations and/or evapotranspiration data. - o Irrigation technology chosen will be capable of preventing the irrigation system from running if sufficient soil moisture is present to support vegetation.
+All systems shall include rain shut-off technology. - o Irrigation equipment shall be correctly placed to ensure plants are kept healthy using a combination of harvested and non-harvested water to ensure water conservation measures are met.

-- Water design features that use groundwater or CAP water, such as ponds and fountains, shall not exceed more than 300 square feet in size unless approved by the County Planning Official.
+Water design features that use groundwater or CAP water, such as ponds and fountains, shall not exceed more than 300 square feet in size unless approved by the County Planning Official.
 The Owner must provide the County Planning Official with justification demonstrating the reason the water design feature requirements cannot be met within 300 square feet.
+Children's splash pads shall be exempt from this restriction.

+3. Streetscape

-Children's splash pads shall be exempt from this restriction. - 3.
-Streetscape - Interior streetscape and Project amenities and furniture shall be provided at the sole discretion of the Owner. - 4.
-Screening and Bufferyards - West: no bufferyard required.
+• Interior streetscape and Project amenities and furniture shall be provided at the sole discretion of the Owner.

+4. Screening and Bufferyards

+- West: no bufferyard required.
 Existing drainageway vegetation to remain and existing vegetation screen along entire property line will be maintained.
 Additional plants or modifications may be proposed at the Owner's discretion. - East (La Cholla Boulevard): existing landscape bufferyard/landscape area shall be maintained.
 Additional plants or modifications may be proposed at the Owner's discretion. - South (Ina Road): existing landscape bufferyard/landscape area shall remain.
+Additional plants or modifications may be proposed at the Owner's discretion. - North: no bufferyard required. - No bufferyards shall be required between interior parcels/pads or between Development Areas.

+5. Amenity Landscaping

-Additional plants or modifications may be proposed at the Owner's discretion. - North: no bufferyard required. - No bufferyards shall be required between interior parcels/pads or between Development Areas. - 5.
-Amenity landscaping - Amenity landscape requirements shall be satisfied by landscaping interior outdoor courtyard and ramada areas and interior pedestrian streetscape landscaping.
-Amenity landscaping shall be provided at the Owner's discretion. - Within each Development area, landscape areas should be considered where feasible in the portions of the site dedicated to parking, vehicular and pedestrian circulation, where practicable. - F. Hydrology would increase the Property's pervious surfaces and help retain stormwater onsite.
-The County Flood Control District has updated the Carmack Wash floodplain maps.
-Any redevelopment on the Property would need to factor in the existing underground storm drain system and provide any necessary adjustments, if required, to ensure continuation of stormwater flow through the Property since the system accepts stormwater from offsite.
-In addition, any change in roof or site drainage patterns could require analysis of the existing pipe system to ensure that any changes would not be over-stressing the existing system.
+- Amenity landscape requirements shall be satisfied by landscaping interior outdoor courtyard and ramada areas and interior pedestrian streetscape landscaping.
+Amenity landscaping shall be provided at the Owner's discretion. - Within each Development area, landscape areas should be considered where feasible in the portions of the site dedicated to parking, vehicular and pedestrian circulation, where practicable.

+6. Buffelgrass Elimination

+• The Owner shall have a continuing responsibility to remove buffelgrass (Pennisetum ciliare) from the Property.
+Acceptable methods of removal include chemical treatment, physical removal, or other known effective means of removal.
+This obligation also transfers to any future owners of the Property within the Specific Plan area.

+F. Hydrology